+What is Supplier Relationship Management?
 Companies like Toyota, excelled in supplier management, leading to a competitive advantage that converted a small regional manufacturer into the largest automotive company in the world.
 Supplier Relationship Management is a convoluted thing involving assessment, advanced evaluation and subsequent action planning to continuously optimize long-term strategic supplier relationships.
 There are various models for Supplier Relationship Management, all requiring mutual respect, trust, fairness and honesty through a shared understanding of the mutual benefits of being partners in business.
 Here are the must do’s to get your Supplier Relationship Management process delivering value.

 1. Foster the right behaviors

 Companies must ensure that both buyers and suppliers behave in a way which is amenable to the creation of a productive relationship.
 It is the responsibility of both sides to foster good behaviors in order to ensure a win-win situation.
-For instance, opportunistic activities and slow delivery or reactions on either side may indicate that the they are not sufficiently invested in the relationship.
+For instance, opportunistic activities and slow delivery or reactions on either side may indicate that they are not sufficiently invested in the relationship.

 2. Get the most out of strategic suppliers

 It is important to understand that strategic suppliers are not like conventional vendors.
 They cannot be managed on mass simply through auction systems or subjected to blanket demands for price reductions.
 These relationships require time and trust.
 As such, the essential buyer investment into the relationships should be reciprocated with a diverse array of supplier benefits.
 For example, in terms of product innovation, risk reduction projects and even re-engineering supply systems can be outputs for successful strategic supplier relationships.